baidu/OASP/README.md

 # Introduction

-App signature is the fundation of the Android ecosystem.
+App signature is the foundation of the Android ecosystem.
 App developers must never lose the signing certificate/key and keep them secretly.
 However, we can always see misuses/abuses/leakages of the signing certs.
 Therefore, a new signing scheme is needed to allow developers to migrate to new signing certs, or at least allow them to "tag" apps signed by lost certificates.

 So we proposed to add another layer of signature above the existing App signature.
 It's a nested signature that helps to identify/differentiate apps signed by the same installation signature.
 The new scheme is absolutely compatible with the existing App verification/installation process, and solves the headache of developers who have to switch to new signing certificate but can't.